sjtuytc/UnboundedNeRFPytorch/README.md

 This project aims for benchmarking several state-of-the-art large-scale neural fields algorithms, not restricted to the original Block-NeRF algorithms.
 The title of this repo is BlockNeRFPytorch because it is memorizable and short.

 The [Block-NeRF](https://waymo.com/intl/zh-cn/research/block-nerf/) builds the largest neural scene representation to date, capable of rendering an entire neighborhood of San Francisco.
-The abstract of the Block-NeRF paper is as follows:

-> We present Block-NeRF, a variant of Neural Radiance Fields that can represent large-scale environments.
-Specifically, we demonstrate that when scaling NeRF to render city-scale scenes spanning multiple blocks, it is vital to decompose the scene into individually trained NeRFs.
-This decomposition decouples rendering time from scene size, enables rendering to scale to arbitrarily large environments, and allows per-block updates of the environment.
-We adopt several architectural changes to make NeRF robust to data captured over months under different environmental conditions.
-We add appearance embeddings, learned pose refinement, and controllable exposure to each individual NeRF, and introduce a procedure for aligning appearance between adjacent NeRFs so that they can be seamlessly combined.
-We build a grid of Block-NeRFs from 2.8 million images to create the largest neural scene representation to date, capable of rendering an entire neighborhood of San Francisco.

 Our reproduced results of Block-NeRF: